 - Obsessions and Compulsions: Preference for order and structure, repetitive thoughts and behaviors, rules, rituals, and rigidity are just a few of the symptoms that make getting up in the morning hard when you have obsessive-compulsive traits.
 With a combination of exposure hierarchies and Radically Open flexible mind principles, I can help you break free of the OCD trap.

 - Stress & Perfectionism: Stress is an unavoidable part of life and it’s how you deal with it that counts.
 If you expect perfection from yourself, others and the world – this often leads to being highly critical of self and others.
-This can impact our self-confidence and create tension in important relationships.
+This can impact our self-confidence and create tension in important relation

 - Trauma and PTSD: Sometimes we live through difficult events that continue to impact our bodies, emotions and life choices – even though the danger is now over.
 New research on how the brain processes trauma has opened the window to leaving the past in the past and living fully in the present.
-I have been trained and practice trauma informed care with knowledge of Prolonged Exposure Therapy, somatic responses to trauma, and letting go by grieving the past.
+I have been trained and practice trauma informed care with knowledge of Prolonged Exposure Therapy, neuro-emotional and somatic responses to trauma, and letting go by grieving the past.